shu223/PulsingHalo/README.md

 PulsingHalo
 ===========

-iOS Component For Creating a Pulsing animation.
+iOS component for creating a pulsing animation.
 It allows you to create halos.

 ![](demo_.gif)